ISAITB/docs-tdl/source/expressions/index.rst

     approach is to use the :ref:`TemplateProcessor<handlers-TemplateProcessor>` with `FreeMarker templates <https://freemarker.apache.org/>`_.

 As an example consider the following scenario.
-A XML file is provided in the test suite as an artefact named "metadata-template.xml" that serves as a template for metadata responses to be provided by the test bed.
+A XML file is provided in the test suite as an artefact named "metadata-template.xml" that serves as a template for metadata responses to be provided by the Test Bed.
 This file contains variable references as follows:

 .. code-block:: xml
     :emphasize-lines: 3,4